cpat-blog-team/cpat-blog-infra/README.md

-# Infrastructure files for Cloud Native Sample
+# Infrastructure files for CPAT Blog